adalrv/Finland-Real-Estate-Market-Dashboard/README.md

 * 🏡 **Property Profiles:** The average size of a listed residential property is **107 m²**, spanning a broad range from compact city studios (19 m²) to large detached family homes (600 m²).

 ## 💡 Conclusions
-* 💰 **Strategic Pricing:** By visualizing competitor supply directly on a geographic map, the business can accurately price its own assets, ensuring they are aligned with, or strategically positioned against competitors.
+* 💰 **Strategic Pricing:** By visualizing competitor supply directly on a geographic map, the business can accurately price its own assets, ensuring they are aligned with, or strategically positioned against our competitors.
 * 🏗️ **Identifying Market Inefficiencies:** Transitioning from raw web data to an interactive Tableau interface allows analysts to instantly identify regions with low supply but high premium potential (e.g., specific amenities like *Sauna* or *Outdoor Space*), turning those gaps into business opportunities.
-* 📈 **Scalability:** We can make this dashboard to be updated periodically, creating a historical timeline of price fluctuations in the Finnish housing market.
+* 📈 **Scalability:** We can update this dashboard to be updated periodically, creating a historical timeline of price fluctuations in the Finnish housing market.

 ## 🛠️ Tools
 * **Visualization:** Tableau Desktop / Public 📊